Discovering X-Rays: Röntgen’s Historic Moment in Würzburg

-The Röntgen Haus in Würzburg serves as a tribute to Wilhelm Conrad Röntgen’s groundbreaking scientific achievements and offers visitors a chance to delve into the life and work of this influential physicist.
+I learned that the Röntgen Haus in Würzburg serves as a tribute to Wilhelm Conrad Röntgen’s groundbreaking scientific achievements and offers visitors a unique opportunity to delve into the fascinating life and work of this influential physicist, whose discoveries transformed the field of medicine.

 Dr. Roentgen who invented the x-rays